-The second reason for the lack of comprehensive guidelines for uneven-age management of Douglas-fir is the difficulty in accounting for the large number of factors that affect growing space in complex stands, often with methods that were designed for even-aged management systems.
-Traditional, distant-independent stem measurements such as basal area or Stand Density Index (SDI) (Reineke 1933) are often poorly correlated at the plot level to light levels reaching the understory (Chan et al. 1997, Brandeis et al. 2001a, Aukema and Carey 2003) and thus are typically weak predictors of understory growth for individual trees (Wampler 1994, Deisenhofer 2000, Brandeis et al. 2001a).
+The second reason for the lack of comprehensive guidelines for uneven-age management of Douglas-fir, is the difficulty in accounting for the large number of factors that affect growing space in complex stands, often with methods that were designed for even-aged management systems.
+Traditional, distant-independent stem measurements such as basal area or Stand Density Index (SDI) (Reineke 1933) are often poorly correlated at the plot step in clearing up the uncertainty created by the term "adequate" vigor.
+Defining Deleted: is challenging, as Deleted: S Deleted: n Deleted: done Deleted: n Deleted: from Deleted: have shown Deleted: fo Deleted: r release Deleted: length Deleted: and Deleted: y Deleted: hard Deleted: Deleted: A Deleted: height to diameter ratio ( Deleted: ) Deleted: cceptable Deleted: yet Deleted: have a big Deleted: on Deleted: correspond to clearly defined concepts of vigor Deleted: Deleted: to grow Douglas Deleted: in Deleted: the understory Deleted: r Deleted: Deleted: not well level to light levels reaching the understory (Chan et al. 1997, Brandeis et al. 2001a, Aukema and Carey 2003) and thus are typically weak predictors of understory growth for individual trees (Wampler 1994, Deisenhofer 2000, Brandeis et al. 2001a).
 Light or canopy closure measurements have shown greater predictive power (Carter and Klinka 1992, Chen and Klinka 1997, Drever and Lertzman 2001), but are time consuming and hard to translate into stand level management prescriptions.